This post contains affiliate links. Read the full disclosure here.

 I’ll admit, I don’t use vegetables in my baking very often.
 But when you eat as many cookies and cupcakes as I do, sometimes you just crave something a liiittle bit healthier.

 These vegan zucchini muffins are dairy free, egg free, and can easily be made gluten free.
+If you’re looking to use up some leftover zucchini, double the batch!

 Why These Vegan Zucchini Muffins Work